-Like us at MoaTours, most tour companies nowadays require a non-refundable deposit to secure your booking and full payment of your fare is usually due 60 to 90 days prior to travel commencing.
+Most tour companies, MoaTours included, require a non-refundable deposit to secure your booking and full payment of your fare is usually due 60 days prior to travel commencing.
 If you choose not to take out insurance and have to cancel your holiday, the deposit or even full fare could be lost.

-Probably the biggest single reason to have domestic travel insurance is to cover yourself for cancellation and we strongly recommend insurance to all our guests.
+Probably the biggest single reason to have domestic travel insurance is to cover yourself for cancellation and we strongly recommend insurance to all our travellers.

 What happens if I need medical assistance on holiday?